-In skin care, mineral oils have the sole purpose of locking in moisture in the skin.
+The sole purpose of mineral oils in skin care is to lock in moisture in the skin.
 They seal and smooth the surface so that no water evaporates.
 This causes the skin to swell up a little, making it look plumper.
 Plumper, smoother, more even - that sounds like the top advertising promises for beauty products!
 And you will see results immediately.

-The use of these low-irritant oils is sometimes useful for extremely sensitive or damaged skin and for allergy sufferers who react to vegetable oils.
-However, you should also make sure that your care product does not irritate the skin with other harsh ingredients.
+The use of these low-irritant oils sometimes makes sense for extremely sensitive or damaged skin and for allergy sufferers who react to vegetable oils.
+However, you should then also make sure that your care product does not irritate the skin with other harsh ingredients.
 Conventional cosmetics often also contain parabens or alcohols.
 Check out the whole package here!

 Mineral oils are unlike skin.
 It cannot break them down into usable lipids.
 Mineral oils are not found in natural cosmetics.